-9 WHEREAS, Texas, as a part of the Confederacy, was resistant 10 to the Emancipation Proclamation.
-But on June 18, 1865, Union 11 troops arrived in Galveston, Texas, to take possession of the state 12 and enforce the emancipation of its slaves.
-Former slaves in 13 Galveston rejoiced in the streets with jubilant celebrations.
-The 14 following day, June 19th became known as "Juneteenth," a name 15 derived from a portmanteau of the words "June" and "nineteenth."

-16 Juneteenth celebrations began in Texas the following year; and
+WHEREAS, Texas, as a part of the Confederacy, was resistant to the Emancipation Proclamation.
+But on June 18, 1865, Union troops arrived in Galveston, Texas, to take possession of the state and enforce the emancipation of its slaves.
+Former slaves in Galveston rejoiced in the streets with jubilant celebrations.
+The following day, June 19th became known as "Juneteenth," a name derived from a portmanteau of the words "June" and "nineteenth."
+Juneteenth celebrations began in Texas the following year; and

-17 WHEREAS, Juneteenth education and celebrations declined in

-18 America in the early part of the 20th century, but the Civil Rights
+WHEREAS, Juneteenth education and celebrations declined in America in the early part of the 20th century, but the Civil Rights Movement of the 1950s and 1960s saw a resurgence of interest in Juneteenth, along with renewed community celebrations of the day; and

-19 Movement of the 1950s and 1960s saw a resurgence of interest in state holiday in Texas through the efforts of Al Edwards, an AfricanAmerican state legislator.
-The successful passage of this bill
+WHEREAS, On January 1, 1980, Juneteenth became an official state holiday in Texas through the efforts of Al Edwards, an African American state legislator.
+The successful passage of this bill marked Juneteenth as the first emancipation celebration granted official state recognition; and

-20 Juneteenth, along with renewed community celebrations of the 21 day; and